madhan-init/schema-aware-data-generator/README.md

 **CLI Arguments:**
 - `--ddl` (Required): Path to your SQL DDL file containing `CREATE TABLE` statements.
 - `--rows` (Optional): Number of rows to generate per table.
-Default is 10.
+Default is 20 (Maximum 10,000 for safety).
 - `--output` (Optional): Directory where the generated `.sql` and `.csv` files will be saved.
 Default is `./output`.

 ## Project Structure